pkj0421/TWN-FS/README.md

 ### _TWN_gridbox.py_

-Grouping TWNs-fragment (primary clustering and secondary clustering).
+Grouping TWNs-fragment (primary clustering and secondary clustering)

-Define the protein file to display in Complex.pdb. ('-pt' option)
+Define the protein file to display in Complex.pdb ('-pt' option)

 Define the range of grouped TWNs-fragments to extract.
-The criteria is ligand file. ('-bd' option)
+The criteria is ligand file ('-bd' option)

-Create a complex.pdb that visualizes the protein together so that the location of the grouped TWNs-fragments is known. ('-c' option)
+Create a complex.pdb that visualizes the protein together so that the location of the grouped TWNs-fragments is known ('-c' option)

 #### Output files :
-* Complex.pdb : visualize grouped TWNs-fragment and protein structure.
+* Complex.pdb : visualize grouped TWNs-fragment and protein structure
 * TWN.pdb
 * TWN_gridbox.txt
 * TWN_Group_Centor_Point.tsv